-In the current era, all the information is available at fingertips, then why are the teachers necessary?
-I was always fortunate to have good teachers throughout my life.
-One thing I learnt from my teachers is that a good teacher is one who makes students curious about the subject rather than just providing information of the subject.
-According to me, a teacher should make students self-dependent and prepare them to apply the principles taught in the class to new problems.
-Towards this, I trust that students learn better by active participation than by only delivering lectures.
-Consequently, instead of just supplying students with course material, I will keep my classes more interactive by posing questions to students so as to trigger their thinking, making them to solve varied assignments, small projects and student presentations.
+In the current era, all the information is available at the fingertips, then why are the teachers necessary?
+I was always fortunate to have had good teachers throughout my life.
+One thing I learned from my teachers is that a good teacher makes students curious about the subject rather than just providing information about the topic.
+In my view, a teacher should make students self-dependent and prepare them to apply the principles taught in the class to new problems.
+Towards this, I trust that students learn better through active participation than by only delivering lectures.
+Consequently, instead of just supplying students with course material, I will keep my classes more interactive by (i) posing questions to students; questioning triggers their thinking, (ii) making them solve varied assignments, (iii) small projects, and (iv) student presentations.

-As the wise saying goes, a picture is worth thousand words, I will use graphics and slides in the class.
-At the same time, from my personal experience as a student, fundamental things, especially involving mathematical formulations, are better grasped when a teacher writes them down on a black board.
-Hence, I will use good blend of both the techniques, that is, slides complimented by black board.
+As the wise saying goes, a picture is worth a thousand words, I will use graphics and slides in the class.
+At the same time, from my personal experience as a student, fundamental things, especially involving mathematical formulations, are better grasped when a teacher writes them down on a blackboard.
+Hence, I will use a good blend of both techniques: slides complemented by blackboard.

-I will reserve office hours for each course that I am teaching so as to enable more interaction with students, to clarify their doubts, be their companion in their journey of learning the subject, and provide more pointers to bright inquisitive students for learning beyond the scope of the course.
+I will reserve office hours for each course that I am teaching to enable more interaction with students, clarify their doubts, be their companion in their journey of learning the subject, and provide more pointers to bright, inquisitive students for learning beyond the scope of the course.

-Algorithm design plays an important role in design of many economic markets such as auctions.
-This area of research is widely known as EconCS (Economics and Computer Science).
+Algorithm design plays an essential role in designing many economic markets such as auctions.
+This research area is known as EconCS (Economics and Computer Science).
 My research has been broadly in EconCS.
-The desired solutions need to be computationally efficient and need to be robust to manipulations by the participating agents.
-This calls upon techniques from game theory and algorithm design as well as optimization theory and basic math.
-In certain settings, the agents also care about privacy about their presence and their actions where cryptography plays an important role.
+The desired solutions must be computationally efficient and robust to manipulations by the participating agents.
+This calls upon techniques from game theory, algorithm design, optimization theory, and basic math.
+In specific settings, the agents also care about the privacy about their presence and actions, where cryptography plays an important role.

-I am interested in teaching Algorithmic Game Theory and Mechanism Design for Masters stu- dents across various engineering departments and Advanced Topics in Algorithmic Game Theory at doctoral level for computer science students.
-Though the game theory was developed by economists and mathematicians to study analysis of conflicts, it has found wide spread applications in various engineering fields.
-Learning the techniques from game theory will be useful for students in solving many real world problems involving strategic agents having conflicting interests.
-The goal in the course will be to teach how to efficiently compute various solutions proposed in game theory.
+I am interested in teaching Algorithmic Game Theory and Mechanism Design for Masters's students across various engineering departments and Advanced Topics in Algorithmic Game Theory at the doctoral level for computer science students.
+Though the game theory was developed by economists and mathematicians to study the analysis of conflicts, it has found widespread applications in various engineering fields.
+Learning the techniques from game theory will be helpful for students in solving many real-world problems involving strategic agents having conflicting interests.
+The goal of the course will be to teach how to efficiently compute various solutions proposed in game theory.
 Thus,

-Algorithmic Game Theory and Mechanism Design course will be useful for students in many engi- neering departments as well as for math students to get flavor of algorithmic aspects of the game theory.
+Algorithmic Game Theory and Mechanism Design course will be helpful for students in many engineering departments as well as for math students to get a flavor of algorithmic aspects of the game theory.

-Based on my research and interests, I can also offer Game Theory, Linear Algebra, Applied Probability and Stochastic Models, and Cryptography for undergraduate students.
-I can teach Design and Analysis of Algorithms, Computational Methods of Optimization at Masters level.
-(More details about the contents of the courses in the appendix)
+I can also offer Game Theory, Linear Algebra, Applied Probability and Stochastic Models, and Cryptography to undergraduate students based on my research and interests.
+I can teach Design and Analysis of Algorithms and Computational Methods of Optimization at the Masters level.
+(More details about the contents of the courses are in the appendix)